Draft: The Emergent Universe and Superconductivity

-It has been suggested that spiral galaxies arises from a percolation phase transition that underlies the phenomenon of propagating star formation.
-According to this view, the appearance of spiral arms is a consequence of the differential rotation of the galaxy and the characteristic divergence of correlation lengths for continuous phase transitions.
-Other structural properties of spiral galaxies, such as the distribution of the gaseous components and the luminosity, arise directly from a feedback mechanism that pins the star formation rate close to the critical point of the phase transition.
+- Structural properties of spiral galaxies, such as the distribution of the gaseous components and the luminosity, have been suggested to arise directly from a feedback mechanism that pins the star formation rate close to the critical point of the phase transition.
 L S Schulman 2012

 Clustering – Cosmic Lattices

 When looking at the distribution of galaxies on scales of billions of light-years, astronomers have found that galaxies aren’t evenly distributed: They form a web of filaments and clump around huge galaxy-scarce voids.
 This arrangement of material is known as the large-scale structure.
 The large scale organization of the universe comes from different sources: catalogues of galaxy redshifts; absorption lines in quasar spectra; the cosmic background radiation; studies of the distribution of hot ionized gas in clusters of galaxies; measurements of large scale peculiar velocities